 Pam Auer has been working at the Center for Independent Living of Central Pennsylvania since 2010.
-As the Director of Living Well With A Disability, Pam’s role is to supervise the Living Well Department, support the Living Well staff, and advocate for services that allow people with disabilities to live in the community.
+She has held the position of Advocate and the Director of Living Well With A Disability.
+Pam’s role as Director of Advocacy and Community Engagement is to work with grassroots advocacy groups on issues affecting people with disabilities and to involve the community in CILCP activities.
 Pam holds a degree in Mental and Physical Disabilities from Edinboro University, and has 24 years of formal experience working in the field of Independent Living and Disability Rights Advocacy.
 Her personal disabilities include Spina Bifida, Fibromyalgia, a few autoimmune disorders and Post Traumatic Stress Disorder.
 In her free time, Pam enjoys volunteering at her church, reading/listening to audio books, and spending time with her friends and family.

 Her favorite thing about working at CILCP?
 Freeing our people!
 Pam enjoys assisting her brothers and sisters with disabilities in living freely in their own homes and communities.

 Sharon BehunDirector of Program Development and ExpansionClick here for bio...

 Position: Director of Program Development and Expansion